theFest/shell-scripts/README.md

 # 👯‍♀️ Shell

-A collection of various Python scripts
+A collection of various Bash scripts